zoetyu/workshop-ws-05-02-alt-frontend/README.md

-Inside of your .ToDo-Content div, we are going to add our ToDoItem:
+Inside of your `.ToDo-Content` div, we are going to add our `ToDoItem`: